Amaury-SJ/heterogeneous-multi-agent-systems/docs/source/index.md

 # Welcome to Heterogeneous Multi-Agent Systems's documentation!

-DESCRIPTIONN
+Documentation for the development of a Heterogeneous Multi-Agent System (HMAS), developed as part of a PhD thesis.

 The CITATION.cff file isn't update yet.

-Here is the GitHub link for this research project: [GitHub page]
+Here is the GitHub link for this research project: [github.com/Amaury-SJ/heterogeneous-multi-agent-systems]

 ## Summary and topics of this research project